filakhtov/bigcommerce/README.md

 User is automatically logged in right after successful registration.
 Additionally, it is not possible to access registration page for authenticated user.

+#### Authentication verification algorithm

+Although not implemented at current stage, there is a feature, that automatically logs-out all sessions if user changes his password.
+This is additional security hardenind technique.

 ### Shortcuts / limitations

 #### Few assumptions